lucasrenan/blog/content/post/2017-02-21-letsencrypt-oauth-kubernetes.md

 ### Adding LetsEncrypt

-Fortunately for us, integrating LetsEncrypt with Kubernetes via the Nginx Ingress Controller is easy, thanks to the fantastic [kube-lego](https://github.com/jetstack/kube-lego) which automatically provisions SSL certificates for Kubernetes `Ingress` Resources with the addition of a few simple annotations.
+Fortunately for us, integrating LetsEncrypt with Kubernetes via the Nginx Ingress Controller is easy, thanks to the fantastic <a rel="nofollow" href="https://github.com/jetstack/kube-lego">kube-lego</a> which automatically provisions
+SSL certificates for Kubernetes `Ingress` Resources with the addition of a few simple annotations.